Big Tobacco takes UK government to court over plain packaging

 Tobacco companies argue that the law represents the seizure of their property without any compensation.

-In Australia, the only country to have so far implemented plain packaging, the companies say there has been an increase in black market tobacco and sales of lower-priced cigarettes.
+In Australia, the only country to have so far implemented plain packaging, the companies say there has been an increase in black market tobacco.

-The companies failed in their legal challenge to the Australian law, but have said they are more confident about the UK challenge because they only have to prove under UK law that their intellectual property was illegally taken.